 Southwest Consulting Associates was featured in the latest issue of the First Illinois Speaks HFMA chapter magazine.
 Beginning on page 12, Kyle Pennington briefly reviews the FY 2020 IPPS proposed rule, summarizes the inaugural audits of 2015 Medicare cost report Worksheet S-10 data and what's coming up next for hospital providers and their reimbursement teams.
 We’ve also included a post-article update at the end of this post.

 The next 340B quarterly registration period is once again upon us.
 The 340B registration window began on July 1st and will conclude on July 15th.
 Eligible entities must register in the 340B Office of Pharmacy Affairs Information System (OPAIS).
 More information can be found on the Office of Pharmacy Affairs (OPA) website.

 The 2020 IPPS Proposed Rule was put on display for public inspection on April 23, 2019, and subsequently published in the Federal Register May 3, 2019.
 You can view the rule in its entirety here.
 If finalized, the proposed 2020 IPPS rule will affect discharges on or after October 1, 2019.
 Each year, CMS publishes updates to the regulations for inflation factors, wage adjustments, etc. The rates that are reviewed in this post are the non-wage index adjusted rates for specific Core-Based Statistical Areas (CBSAs) as well as other updates made to the standardized rates.

-The 2019 IPPS Proposed Rule was put on display for public inspection on April 24, 2018 and is scheduled to be published in the Federal Register on Monday, May 7, 2018.
-The pre-publication version can be viewed HERE.
-All public comments to the proposed rule are to be received by 5 p.m.
-EST on Monday, June 25, 2018.
+The FY 2020 Hospice Proposed Rule was put on display for public inspection on April 19, 2019.
+The proposed rule is scheduled to be published in the Federal Register on April 25, 2019.
+In the meantime, the pre-publication version can be viewed here.
+If finalized, this Hospice proposed rule will be effective October 1, 2019.